ikluft/prefvote/README.md

 The original Vote::STV software implemented the [single transferable vote](https://en.wikipedia.org/wiki/Single_transferable_vote) algorithm, which is a subset of [ranked-choice voting](https://en.wikipedia.org/wiki/Ranked_voting).

-STV is the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
+STV ws the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
 But STV has largely fallen out of favor because studies of voting methods found it lacking on some desirable characteristics.

  While no voting method can be perfect, methods which meet Condorcet requirements are among the best around.
-So next up for voting methods will be the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973) and [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).
+So the second voting method implemented in PrefVote was the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973).
+Next up will be [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).

 After the reference implementation in Perl, next up for language implementations will be [Rust](https://www.rust-lang.org/).

 ## Example voting result from test suite

-This is an example result from a Single Transferable Vote (STV) using a [file in the test suite](test/inputs/100-rcv-test/001-rcv-test.yaml).
+This is an example result from Single Transferable Vote (STV) and Schulze using the same [file in the test suite](test/inputs/100-rcv-test/004-rcv-test.yaml) with each algorithm.
 250 ballots were randomly generated.
 So there's no actual meaning to the result except testing the software.

+Notes about all the following examples:

+- Candidate names are fictitious, just to get names that start with A, B, C, D, E and F as used universally throughout the test suite.
+The names are whimsical based on the difficult dilemma voters sometimes feel they are choosing between in real candidates.

+- Even for a relatively small set of test data, this shows the importance of algorithm definition to handling of ranked-choice votes since the results are different between the methods.

+## Single Transferable Vote (STV) results from the example data

 <blockquote>
 <div id="prefvote">